Max-Garza/MSDAIS/Random Variable.md

 A type of variable whose values depend on random events.
-Can be discrete or continuous
+Can be discrete or continuous.
+Appear often in simulation

 *X* = Random variable
 *x* = Value in a random variable